funmibam/osticket-prereqs/README.md

 ## Conclusion
 This project demonstrates the steps I took to successfully install and configure osTicket as part of my course work.
 Each step involved configuring the server environment, installing necessary software, and setting up a fully functioning helpdesk system.
 This hands-on experience provided valuable insights into server management and software installation in a real-world environment.

-*Additional screenshots are available throughout the repository to show progress and configurations at key steps.*

 ---